vrdel/argo-connectors/doc/egi-connectors.md

 	TopologyGroupOfGroups = %(SchemaDir)s/group_groups.avsc
 	Weights = %(SchemaDir)s/weight_sites.avsc

 This section, together with a `[DEFAULT]` section, constitutes the full path of avro schema file for each component.
-Avro schema files define the format of the data that each component is writing. `Topology*` schemas are common to `topology-gocdb-connector.py` and `topology-vo-connector.py` because there is a need of compute side to not make a difference between two topologies. `Prefilter` schema is taken from `argo-egi-consumer` since `prefilter-egi.py` filters its metric results and needs to write them in the same format.
+Avro schema files define the format of the data that each component is writing. `Topology*` schemas are common to `topology-gocdb-connector.py`. `Prefilter` schema is the same as of the schema of metric results.

 	[Output]
 	Downtimes = downtimes_DATE.avro